thaynes43/hass-blueprints/README.md

 I found many blueprints seem generic but really only work well with a specific device or device class.
 I will organize these by vendor in the "vendors" folder.
 Any generic blueprints will be placed elsewhere though none exist today.

+> Import links will be generated with https://my.home-assistant.io/create-link/?redirect=blueprint_import for the forum posts

 ## Vendors

 Vendor specific blueprints listed below.